neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

 :maximumHeight: (integer) Desired maximum width of the image
 :allowCropping: (boolean) Whether the image should be cropped if the given sizes would hurt the aspect ratio, defaults to ``FALSE``
 :allowUpScaling: (boolean) Whether the resulting image size might exceed the size of the original image, defaults to ``FALSE``
+:async (boolean): Return asynchronous image URI in case the requested image does not exist already, defaults to ``FALSE``
 :preset: (string) Preset used to determine image configuration, if set all other resize attributes will be ignored

 Example::